vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 # Standing plan for the next few months

-Last major update: March 27, 2025
+Last major update: December 27, 2025

 I use this as a living document for my standing plan for the next months.
 I expect to update the document somewhere around once a month;